pywbem/pywbemtools/docs/pywbemcli/cmdshelp.rst

       -n, --namespace NAMESPACE(s)    Namespace(s) to use for this command, instead of the default connection namespace.
 May be specified multiple times using either the option multiple times and/or comma separated list.
 Default: connection default namespace.
+      --object-order                  Order the objects by object before namespace.
+Only applies when multiple namespaces defined.
       -s, --summary                   Show only a summary (count) of the objects.
       -h, --help                      Show this help message.